grip-on-software/data-gathering/README.md

   permissions of their files.
 - `daemon.py`: Internal daemon for providing update tracking and project salts for use by the agent.
-- `exporter/daemon.py` and `controller-export.sh`: Internal daemon for handling
+- `exporter_daemon.py` and `controller-export.sh`: Internal daemon for handling
   agent's collected data to import into the database.
+- `deployer.py`: Deployment web service for triggering updates.

 ## Docker